nicobytes/hn-full-stack/README.md

 The frontend was built using Tailwindcss, NextJS and React, and connects to the backend API to retrieve the news and display it in the web application.
 At this point, I used [React](https://tanstack.com/query/v3/) Query to manage the state of the application and make the requests to the backend API with great performance.

-To dockerize the frontend, I used the multi-stage build to build the application and serve it using NodeJS.
+To dockerize a NextJS, I used the multi-stage build to build the application and serve it using NodeJS.

 <details>
 <summary>Click to view</summary>